 The advantage of these is that you can drop them anywhere, so no complicated rearranging is necessary.
-Soundproof Cow even has specially designed corner acoustic foam and traps in a variety of colors to suit your closet.
+Soundproof Cow even has specially designed corner studio foam and traps in a variety of colors to suit your closet.

-- Block the Door: A lot of unwanted sounds can come right in through the closet door, even if you have made an effort to seal off the gaps and cracks.
-To deal with this, you can also hang a moving blanket in front of the door, either on the outside or the inside, to catch unwanted sound from coming in.
+A lot of unwanted sounds can come right in through the closet door, even if you have made an effort to seal off the gaps and cracks.
+Many closet doors are made with light or hollow materials.
+This makes them one of the main culprits when it comes to sound traveling in and out of your closet.

 Soundproof Your Closet With Soundproof Cow

 Of course, there’s no reason you can’t fully soundproof your closet with wall-to-wall soundproofing installation.
 However, if you are not ready for a major renovation yet, the above suggestions may do the trick.
 To find out which of the ideas will work best for your closet, call Soundproof Cow.
-We can offer suggestions or provide a free acoustic analysis or your closet.
+We can offer suggestions or provide a free acoustic analysis for your closet.